-In this article, we will discuss digital transformation in manufacturing and look at some of the trends driving this revolution.
+This article will discuss digital transformation in manufacturing and look at some of the trends driving this revolution.

 Even before the pandemic began, the disruption and digital transformation of the supply chain were already underway.
-Smaller enterprises saw the new suite of technologies as a competitive advantage, or a means to address a lack of valuable skill sets through automation.
+Smaller enterprises saw the new suite of technologies as a competitive advantage or a means to address a lack of valuable skill sets through automation.

 Others, equally threatened in their business models by a once-in-a-lifetime disruptive event, quickly began looking for ways to continue operations during the pandemic while ensuring the safety of their workers.
-Today, as the effects of COVID-19 slowly recede, a new reality has taken shape in manufacturing, with as high as 91% of all manufacturing operations stating that they have increased investment in digital transformation and will continue.
+Today, as the effects of COVID-19 slowly recede, a new reality has taken shape in manufacturing, with as high as 91% of all manufacturing operations stating that they’ve increased investment in digital transformation and will continue.

 Despite the new urgency within the manufacturing sector, there are still challenges for adopters to overcome.
 These include:

 The solution may come through the modularity of many of these platforms.
-By using cloud-based software and cost-effective hardware, companies may develop incremental plans that focus on a critical area such as downtime with plans to scale the system as results pay for themselves through increased production.
+By using cloud-based software and cost-effective hardware, companies may develop incremental plans that focus on a critical area, such as downtime, with plans to scale the system as results pay for themselves through increased production.